moixons/Anagrama/AnagramPoem/README.md

 # Requirements

-	maven 3.5.3
+     -  maven 3.5.3
-	jdk 8
+     -  jdk 8

 # Generation

-        To generate the package it has to execute the next command
+     To generate the package it has to execute the next command mvn package

-	mvn package

 # Execution

      java -jar target/anagram_poem-1.0.jar {{POEM FILEPATH}}

-	ejemplo:
+     Sample:
      java -jar target/anagram_poem-1.0.jar poema.txt

 # Exit

       - In case that the poem is anagrammatic the output will be

 		TRUE - Poem is anagrammatic

       - In case that the poem is not anagrammatic the output will be

 		FALSE - Poem is not anagrammatic